Ketema Yifru

-Ketema Yifru (12 December 1929 – 14 January 1994) was a prominent Ethiopian diplomat and politician.
+Ketema Yifru (ከተማ ይፍሩ, 12 December 1929 – 14 January 1994) was a prominent Ethiopian diplomat and politician.

-16th Foreign Minister of Ethiopia

 Born by the slopes of Mount Gara Muleta, Harerghe province of Eastern Ethiopia, Ketema rose to the highest levels of Emperor Haile Selassie's government, including Foreign Minister between 1961 and 1970.
 He was a son of a farmer in rural Gara Muleta.
 He was among the very few young Ethiopians of farmer family background to rise to the position of high government rank through his educational achievement.
 He played an important role in the forming of the Organization of African Unity, the predecessor of the present-day African Union.